arav06/aws-fundies/aws-services-fundamentals.md

 If we see that something such as EC2 instance is missing, we should check if we are in the correct region

-Some services can only be found in specific regions.
+Some services can only be found in specific regions such as RDS.
 There are some services such as IAM and S3 whose region is set to 'Global' which means that it can be accessed from all regions, be it Mumbai/Virginia/South Africa

 S3 as a service is global but the buckets can be setup in different regions